Risperdal®Oral SolutionRisperdal®TabletsRisperdal®M-TAB®Orally Disintegrating Tablets

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Risperidone may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: drowsinessdizzinessnauseavomitingdiarrheaconstipationheartburndry mouthincreased salivaincreased appetiteweight gainstomach painanxietyagitationrestlessnessdreaming more than usualdifficulty falling asleep or staying asleepdecreased sexual interest or abilitybreastmilk productionvision problemsmuscle or joint paindry or discolored skindifficulty urinating
+Tell your doctor if any of these symptoms are severe or do not go away: nauseavomitingdiarrheaconstipationheartburndry mouthincreased salivaincreased appetiteweight gainstomach painanxietyagitationrestlessnessdreaming more than usualdifficulty falling asleep or staying asleepbreast enlargement or dischargelate or missed menstrual periodsdecreased sexual abilityvision problemsmuscle or joint paindry or discolored skindifficulty urinating

 Some side effects can be serious.
 If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section or the SPECIAL PRECAUTIONS section, call your doctor immediately: fevermuscle stiffnessconfusionfast or irregular pulsesweatingunusual movements of your face or body that you cannot controlfaintnessseizuresslow movements or shuffling walkrashhivesitchingdifficulty breathing or swallowingpainful erection of the penis that lasts for hours